aeternity/tutorials/sophia-fungible-token-contract.md

 - _allowed - a map which holds the amount of tokens that an owner allowed to a spender

 In the next step we are going to write our contract *init()* function.
 The init function is pure and returns the initial state as its return value.
 At contract creation time, the init function is executed and its result is stored as the contract state.
+You can look at the init function as a constructor.

 ```
 public stateful function init() = {